Parth-GECA-IT/Bynry-Frontend-Task/README.md

 # Profile Explorer

 This project is a Profile Explorer application built using React and Vite.
 It allows users to search and view profiles with a clean and responsive interface.
+Additionally, it integrates Google Maps to provide a visual representation of the selected profile's location.

 ## Features

 - Fast and responsive UI
 - Profile search functionality
 - Detailed profile view
+- Google Maps integration for location visualization
 - Modern design with CSS Flexbox

 ## Getting Started